Hypoglycemia in Children

-Hypoglycemia can be the main symptom of many different medical conditions, It can also be a complication of the treatment for diabetes, particularly in patients treated with insulin.
+Hypoglycemia can be the main symptom of many different medical conditions.
+It can also be a complication of the treatment for diabetes, particularly in patients treated with insulin.
 Here, we refer to low blood sugar as a sign of a medical condition, rather than hypoglycemia seen in patients with diabetes.
-However, consult your child's doctor for more specific information.

 What are the symptoms of hypoglycemia?

 The following are the most common symptoms for hypoglycemia.
 However, each child may experience symptoms differently.
 Symptoms may include:

 - Sudden moodiness or behavior changes, such as crying for no apparent reason

 - Loss of consciousness